San Francisco Bay

 San Francisco Bay is a large tidal estuary in the U.S. state of California, and gives its name to the San Francisco Bay Area.
 It is dominated by the cities of San Francisco, San Jose, and Oakland.

 San Francisco Bay drains water from approximately 40 percent of California.
 Water from the Sacramento and San Joaquin rivers, and from the Sierra Nevada mountains, flow into Suisun Bay, which then travels through the Carquinez Strait to meet with the Napa River at the entrance to San Pablo Bay, which connects at its south end to San Francisco Bay.
 It then connects to the Pacific Ocean via the Golden Gate strait.
-However, this entire group of interconnected bays is often called the San Francisco Bay.
-The bay was designated a Ramsar Wetland of International Importance on February 2, 2013.
+However, this entire group of interconnected bays is often called San Francisco Bay.
+The bay was designated a Ramsar Wetland of International Importance on February 2, 2013, and the Port of Oakland on the bay is one of the busiest cargo ports on the west coast.

-Size
+Geography

 The bay covers somewhere between 400 and 1600 sqmi, depending on which sub-bays (such as San Pablo Bay), estuaries, wetlands, and so on are included in the measurement.
 The main part of the bay measures 3 to 12 mi wide east-to-west and somewhere between 48 mi1 and 60 mi2 north-to-south.

-It is the largest Pacific estuary in the Americas.
+San Francisco Bay is the second-largest estuary on the Pacific coast of the Americas, following the Salish Sea in Washington State and British Columbia, Canada.

 The bay was navigable as far south as San Jose until the 1850s, when hydraulic mining released massive amounts of sediment from the rivers that settled in those parts of the bay that had little or no current.
-Later, wetlands and inlets were deliberately filled in, reducing the Bay's size since the mid-19th century by as much as one third.
-Recently, large areas of wetlands have been restored, further confusing the issue of the Bay's size.
+Later, wetlands and inlets were deliberately filled in, reducing the bay's size since the mid-19th century by as much as one third.
+Recently, large areas of wetlands have been restored, further confusing the issue of the bay's size.
 Despite its value as a waterway and harbor, many thousands of acres of marshy wetlands at the edges of the bay were, for many years, considered wasted space.
 As a result, soil excavated for building projects or dredged from channels was often dumped onto the wetlands and other parts of the bay as landfill.

 From the mid-19th century through the late 20th century, more than a third of the original bay was filled and often built on.
-The deep, damp soil in these areas is subject to soil liquefaction during earthquakes, and most of the major damage close to the Bay in the Loma Prieta earthquake of 1989 occurred to structures on these areas.
+The deep, damp soil in these areas is subject to soil liquefaction during earthquakes, and most of the major damage close to the bay in the Loma Prieta earthquake of 1989 occurred to structures on these areas.